ginetta/cockpit-cli/README.md

 ![cli-schemas-menu](https://i.imgur.com/nhn2nrX.png)

-* `💾 All collections` creates a folder at `/cockpit/schemas` that contains data from all the schemas in all the collectionss in parsed to `.json` format .
+* `💾 All collections` creates a folder at `/cockpit/schemas` that contains data from all the schemas in all the collections in parsed to `.json` format .

-* `💾 Select a collection` creates a folder at `/cockpit/schemas` that contains data from the scheema of the selected collection.
+* `💾 Select a collection` creates a folder at `/cockpit/schemas` that contains data from the schema of the selected collection.

 * The `Save` option always overwrites previous folders or files created by the **CLI**.